AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-max"> </a>

 ### `max`
-Select the maximum of the two incoming values
+Select the maximum of the two incoming values.

 |Port |Description                       |Type                  |Default |
 |-----|----------------------------------|----------------------|--------|